philocalyst/fonts/README.md

 # A Font Distribution Specification

+This is a demo repository for this specification.
+Eventually every submodule here will follow this specification.
+Each repository is in varying stages of conversion (Most have not even begun).

 ## Media

 -   All global, font-family media will lie in the `Assets/` directory.
 Here this means any documentation, specimens, photos, etc., that are meaningful in context to the **collection** of fonts.
 Pairings are a good example.